material-motion/material-motion/specifications/motion_family/springs.md

-# Springs motion family
+# Momentum conservation motion family

-The springs motion family allows a director to attach simulated one-dimensional springs to properties on an element.
+The momentum conservation family allows momentum to be preserved when the desired destination of a property changes.

 > Note that this motion family can/should compose out to a bridge motion family for a given platform if a reasonable spring solution already exists.